 Ongoing research with Frankincense essential oil

-This research is a hot topic at the moment because Frankincense oil has a very good safety profile and the areas that are now being researched could be very lucrative for the drug companies.
+This research is a hot topic at the moment because Frankincense oil has a very good safety profile, and the areas that are now being researched could be very lucrative for drug companies.

-Some test tube studies on gum disease, mouth sores and oral infections suggested Frankincense essential oil may be of help, but there needs to be extensive human trials before it could be safe to recommend using it internally like this.
+Some test tube studies on gum disease, mouth sores and oral infections suggested Frankincense essential oil may be of help.
+Still, there needs to be extensive human trials before it could be safe to recommend using it internally like this.

 However, there is a downside to this interest as well.
-There are non-verifiable claims of using Frankincense in cancer treatment to kill cancer cells.
-It is not enough to have one test tube study to call this a credible cancer treatment and, even though it is promising, much more research needs to be done to be able to make such claims.
+There are non-verifiable claims of using Frankincense to kill cancer cells in cancer treatment.
+It is not enough to have one test tube study to call this a credible cancer treatment, and even though it is promising, much more research needs to be done to be able to make such claims.

 What to look for when purchasing Frankincense oil

-When it comes to purchasing essential oil, not all companies are created equal.
-When looking for a reliable company to buy Frankincense essential oil from, be sure to avoid MLM companies because you want to buy the highest quality essential oils and not something that has been blended with other, cheaper ingredients.
+When it comes to purchasing essential oils, not all companies are created equal.
+When looking for a reliable company to buy Frankincense essential oil from, avoid MLM companies because you want to buy the highest quality essential oils, not something blended with other, cheaper ingredients.